 Sexual assault occurs when a person is forced, coerced, and/or manipulated into any unwanted sexual activity.
 Sexual assault is an umbrella term that includes a wide range of victimizations which may or may not involve force or be illegal.

 The dynamics of sexual assault are complicated.
-Typically, sexual assault is not about sex, but because of society’s conflation of sex and violence it is hard to separate motivation in terms of power and sexual desire.
-In general, sexual assault is about manipulation, exploitation, and exerting power and control over another person.
-Perpetrators use sexual assault as a weapon to humiliate and dominate others.
+Typically, sexual assault is not about sex, but about manipulation, exploitation, and exerting power and control over another person.
+Sexual assault is a tool of sexism, or sexist oppression, and perpetrators use sexual assault as a weapon to humiliate and dominate others.

 This website will use all of these terms as appropriate.